loopwerk/loopwerk.io/content/articles/2026-02-12-hugo-vs-publish-vs-saga.md

 _The full source code for all three implementations is on GitHub: [loopwerk/realworld-ssg](https://github.com/loopwerk/realworld-ssg).
 Clone it, check the code, build each one, compare the output.
 Consider starring [Saga](https://github.com/loopwerk/Saga) or the RealWorld SSG repo._

 > [!UPDATES]
-> **February 24, 2026**: I've added a new example to [loopwerk/realworld-ssg](https://github.com/loopwerk/realworld-ssg): creating a page that isn't backed by a markdown file at all, like a contact form.
+> **February 24, 2026**: I've added a new example to [loopwerk/realworld-ssg](https://github.com/loopwerk/realworld-ssg): creating a page that isn't backed by a Markdown file at all, like a contact form.
 Hugo requires a "content adapter" file that defines a custom type, plus a custom type template tied together through naming conventions.
 Publish needs a custom publishing step that imperatively writes the file to disk, and a line in the pipeline to wire it all up.
 Saga: one line in the pipeline.
 The [full comparison](https://github.com/loopwerk/realworld-ssg/commit/50f9ed1e02a23d8694458dabc58f0769527359ca) is worth a look.
 >
 > **March 2, 2026**: I've added a new comparison to [loopwerk/realworld-ssg](https://github.com/loopwerk/realworld-ssg): how do the generators deal with creating cache-busting filenames for long-cached static resources such as CSS file?
 (Spoiler: doable with Hugo, Publish doesn't offer support for it, and super easy with Saga.)